Ninni Cassarà

-Antonino "Ninni" Cassarà ([antoˈniːno ˈninni kassaˈra]; 7 May 1947 – 6 August 1985) was an Italian policeman assassinated by the Cosa Nostra.
+Antonino "Ninni" Cassarà ([antoˈniːno ˈninni kassaˈra]; 7 May 1947 – 6 August 1985) was an Italian policeman killed by Cosa Nostra.

 Life

 Born in Palermo on 7 May 1947, he was Commissioner in Reggio Calabria and then in Trapani, where he learned about Giovanni Falcone.
 He was then promoted and sent to Palermo where he served as deputy chief of the Judicial police.
 In 1982 he worked on the streets of Palermo together with the agent Calogero Zucchetto, in the context of Cosa Nostra's inquiries.
 On one of these occasions Cassarà and Zucchetto recognized the two top killers Pino Greco and Mario Prestifilippo, but they could not arrest them because they fled.

 Among the numerous operations he took part in, many of which together with Commissioner Giuseppe Montana, there is the famous Pizza Connection operation in collaboration with U.S. police forces.
 Cassarà was a close associate of Giovanni Falcone and the so-called Antimafia pool of the Republic Prosecutor's Office of Palermo, and his investigations contributed to the groundwork of the first Maxi Trial.
 Married and father of three children, he was killed by the Mafia in 1985, at the age of 38.